Serve to Benefit Society

 Grow partnerships with businesses, non-profits, and government to translate and implement research-based ideas and discoveries into practical applications and public use.

-- Coordinate and develop major corporate partnership strategies to enable physical infrastructure for research facilities as well as public-private partnerships such as Pinnacle Hill with Deerfield Management, Qura Therapeutics with ViiV Healthcare and Eastman Chemical Company.
+- Coordinate and develop major corporate partnership strategies to enable physical infrastructure for research and innovation needs such as creating wet labs and other research facilities as well as public-private partnerships such as Pinnacle Hill with Deerfield Management, Qura Therapeutics with ViiV Healthcare, and Eastman Chemical Company.

 - Expand proof-of-concept and investment funding that move critical ideas to impact through such programs as the Carolina Angel Network and Carolina Research Ventures.